 The Amerisleep AS4 is Amerisleep’s medium-soft model, perfect for dedicated side or combo sleepers who need a little more cushioning than the AS3 offers.
 It contains 4 inches of Bio-Pur®, a 1-inch Affinity layer with HIVE® technology, and 7 inches of Bio-Core®.

 The comfort layer in each Amerisleep mattress is made using partially plant-based foam.
-During manufacturing, Amerisleep replaces a percentage of petroleum with castor oil, reducing the off-gassing odor associated with most memory foams and increasing the mattress’s breathability.
+During manufacturing, Amerisleep replaces a percentage of petroleum with castor oil, and the result is breathable and responsive Bio-Pur®.
+Opting to use plant-based foams instead of traditional memory foam reduces the off-gassing odor associated with most memory foams.

 Affinity Layer with HIVE® Technology